 Take the following mini quiz written by Amy Ashmore of the American Council on Exercise.
 This will help you recognize your chronotype, or natural sleep-wake cycle and how knowing this can help you to establish an effective routine that maximizes your training.

 Add your scores together to get your total and compare your score with the table below to identify your chronotype.
 Your chronotype suggests your best time of day to train where overall fitness and pleasure are your primary goals.

 This may have just affirmed something you already knew or suspected about yourself, as in yeah this is for sure why I need that morning cup of coffee, or why you get a boost of energy in the evening time that makes you feel like you could take on the world.
 On to the next step!

-Here's why, with repetition our muscles can actually start to anticipate an upcoming workout based on the time of day.
+Here's why.
+With repetition our muscles can actually start to anticipate an upcoming workout based on the time of day.
 Within each of your 600 muscles, there is a little biological clock, each of which are paying close attention to your eating and sleeping patterns.

-STEP THREE: knowing what we do know about this little science based fact, in order to FEEL better consistently, we must establish routine.
+Knowing what we do about this little science based fact, in order to feel better consistently, we must establish routine.
 Therefore, find what works for you.
 Don’t force a workout in the morning if it doesn't fit your chronotype.
-Try changing it up and working out after work/in the evening instead.
+Try changing it up and working out in the evening instead.